guntitejasree/Customer-Management-Api/README.md

 9. **Tier Calculation Logic**

-The customer membership tier is calculated dynamically at the time of retrieval based on their `annualSpend` and `lastPurchaseDate`.
+The customer membership tier is calculated dynamically at the time of retrieval based on their annualSpend and lastPurchaseDate.
 The tier is not stored in the database.

 | Tier       | Annual Spend Range            | Last Purchase Recency               |
 |------------|-------------------------------|-------------------------------------|